A/N: Warning for graphic violence.

 “Are you alright?”
 Maebhe asked him.

-Roman wouldn’t look at her.
+Roman wouldn’t look her in the eye.
 “Yes, I— Maebhe, I’m sorry.
 I—you shouldn’t have had to see that.”

 “It’s okay,” Maebhe said softly, not sure that it was, really.
 “Is he dead?”